Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 In Kodi Settings -> Player -> Language
 set: `Preferred subtitle language` to `Forced only`

-### Subtitles - don't always keep the language of your choice
+### Subtitles - don't always keep the language of your choice (Kodi 18)

-The Kodi 18.x framework does not allow to fix this problem.
+Kodi v18.x framework does not allow to fix this problem.
 So there is no solution.<br/>
 If you prefer you can disable `Remember audio / subtitle preferences` in the addon Playback settings, so in each video you will manually enable the subtitles.

 ### Sometimes blank boxes are shown instead of characters of descriptions and titles